juji-io/datalevin/README.md

 * Has an additional index that uses values as the primary key (VAE), similar to Datomic.

 * Indices respect `:db/valueType`.
-Currently, most Datomic value types are supported, except bigint, bigdec, uri and tuple.
-Values with unspecified type are treated as [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) blobs, and are de/serialized with nippy.
+Currently, most [Datomic value types](https://docs.datomic.com/on-prem/schema.html#value-types) are supported, except bigint, bigdec, uri and tuple.
+Values with unspecified type are treated as [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) blobs, and are de/serialized with [nippy](https://github.com/ptaoussanis/nippy).

 * Attributes have internal integer ids.

 * Handles schema migrations with `swap-attr` function.
-It allows safe migration that does not alter existing data (e.g. one to many cardinaity, unique to non-unique, index to non-index and vice vesa), and refuses unsafe schema changes (e.g. many to one cardinality, non-unique to unique, value type changes) that are inconsistent with existing data.
+It allows safe migration that does not alter existing data, and refuses unsafe schema changes that are inconsistent with existing data.

-* Datalevin currently only supports Clojure on JVM, but adding support for other Clojure-hosting runtimes is possible in the future, since bindings for LMDB exist in almost all major languages and available on most platforms.

 ## :baby: Limitations